 What else besides antibiotics can help you fight a persistent biofilm and intracellular mycoplasma infection?

-Essential oils can help you fight a persistent mycoplasma infection
+Essential oils may help you fight a persistent mycoplasma infection

-Fortunately, there are four essential oils that have anti-mycoplasma properties.
-Not only can they inhibit different mycoplasma species, they can also penetrate into biofilms and inside of cells.
+Fortunately, there are five essential oils that have anti-mycoplasma properties.
+These oils have been effective against multiple mycoplasma species.
+When these oils are formulated into a microparticle called a liposome, they may have a greater ability to penetrate deeper into biofilms and inside cells and kill mycoplasma in their hiding places.
 Fortunately, these essential oils have been used safely for decades for food preservation and in therapeutic treatments topically and internally.

 The properties of this essential oil are cooling, refreshing, and astringent.
 It is recognized by the US Food and Drug Administration (FDA) as Generally Recognized as Safe (GRAS)15.
 However, bergamot essential oils that contain furanocoumarins are phototoxic potentially carcinogenic, and can lead to blistering if exposed to UV light or sunlight after being applied to the skin topically.
 Fortunately, there are furanocoumarin-free oils, labelled as bergamot essential oil (FCF) which are non-toxic16.